Interesting Differences Between Gen Z and Previous Generations

 Financial Perspective

-Gen Z has seen their parents and older siblings struggle with student debt, housing prices, and the aftermath of economic recessions.
-As a result, they are incredibly cautious about money and value financial stability.
-They are also more likely to engage in side hustles and have a keen interest in learning how to manage their finances from an early age.
-In contrast, previous generations were known for valuing experiences over saving, but Gen Z is more focused on financial independence and security.
+Gen Z has watched their parents and older siblings deal with student debt, housing prices and economic recession.
+Therefore, they are incredibly conscious of money and like to have financial stability.
+They are more likely to find side hustles and have a strong desire to learn how to handle their money early.
+Previous generations tended to prioritize experiences over saving, however Gen Z is more focused on independence and financial security.

 Entrepreneurial Mindset

-While Millennials have often been described as the “entrepreneurial generation,” Gen Z has taken this spirit even further.
-Thanks to the rise of social media and online platforms, many Gen Z individuals are finding ways to turn hobbies or passions into profitable businesses.
-Gen Z is highly entrepreneurial, from selling products on Etsy to becoming TikTok influencers or YouTube content creators.
+While Millennials have been called the “entrepreneurial generation,” Gen Z has been thriving off this spirit and has been even more bold with entrepreneurship.
+Social media and online businesses have turned many Gen Z hobbies or passions into a side-hustle.
+Gen Z is entrepreneurial; by selling products on Etsy, becoming a TikTok influencers or making Youtube content.

 Education and Learning Preferences